Toendex/CS579-final-project/README.md

 How to run:

+A. go to ./src directory
-save your twitter key/access_token in file "twitter.cfg"
+B. save your twitter key/access_token in file "twitter.cfg"

 Data collection:
     A. Stream API: